Xiaomi's Mi 9 Pro is a 5G phone that costs only $520

-Xiaomi did say an international version is coming, but that details would be unveiled at a "later date."
+Xiaomi did say an international version is coming, but those details will be unveiled at a "later date."

 That $520 is for a model with 8GB of RAM and 128GB of storage space, but there are three other variations.
 On the top end is a 4,299 yuan ($605, AU$890, £485) model with 12GB of RAM and 512GB of space.
 Xiaomi says we'll be able to download a 1.9GB game in 15 seconds using 5G, so we're going to need all the storage space we can get.